After raising $14 million in Series A financing, Dylan Field, Co-founder and CEO of Figma, said something that hit close to home:

 It introduces a more natural workflow that not only saves companies money, but also accelerates their product development process without jeopardizing translation quality.

 Here’s one example that’s likely to stick with you: thanks to the Figma plugin in Lokalise, Withings achieved a 90% faster feature rollout.
 More precisely, the integration enabled them to eliminate their operational workload and focus on performance to deliver better experiences to customers in 190 countries and 11 languages.

-Check out the case study above to discover more about their design-led localization workflow, their process, and other quantitative and tangible business results.
+Check out the case study above to discover more about their design-stage localization workflow, their process, and other quantitative and tangible business results.

 Click the button below to get a print friendly copy of our complete guide to design-stage localization.

 The complete guide to design-stage localization (PDF version)Get the ebook

 - Lokalise + Figma – start translating at the design stage and significantly shorten your time to market

 - Design-stage localization: 3 reasons why it’s the solution for fast-growing, agile companies